Playing in the streets

 So where does he park when storms roll in?
 I'm guessing he's aware it doesn't have to be raining or even cloudy to get hit.
 I'd like to catch that shot, then the after shot, a big green roasted marshmallow at the end of wire coat hanger.

 I threw a ton of that crap away when I moved downtown, one of those antennas looks kind of familiar, nope, my mistake, that's bailing wire.

 Let me guess the license plate read "SPARKY"

-Fort Worth: Better Business Bureau: A place to find or post valid complaints for auto delerships and maintenance facilities.
-(New Feature) If you have a valid gripe, this is the place to voice it.
+Better Business Bureau: A place to find or post valid complaints for auto delerships and maintenance facilities.
+(New Features) If you have a valid gripe about auto dealerships, this is the place to voice it.

 Posted 08 August 2009 - 04:18 PM